Passenger Name Records: the challenges of identification and authentication

 Malevolent acts using explosives hidden in shoes (December 2004) and underwear (December 2009), as well as liquids (August 2006), have led to the escalation of equipment in airports.

-International air transport organizations – ICAO, IATA, ACI – which are concerned about disaffection with air travel, have therefore recommended that checks and controls can vary in accordance with the potential risk of a passenger.
+International air transport organizations – ICAO, IATA, ACI – which are concerned about disaffection with air travel, have therefore recommended that checks and controls can vary with passengers' potential risk.

-It's good news for "trusted" travellers, which includes all of us, and it should, therefore, make it easier to get through the multiple stages of the airport marathon.
+It's good news for "trusted" travelers, which includes all of us, and it should, therefore, make it easier to get through the multiple stages of the airport marathon.